chrisgit/chefspec-testing/README.md

 * Explain usage of Before(:each) v Before(:all) and After(:each) v After (:all) and Around(:each), when are those blocks run?
 * How do I write shared tests

-Once the basic understand of RSpec has been gained most of the questions then relate to testing code in Chef libraries which is the main reason for these examples.
+Once the basic understand of RSpec has been learnt the remainder of the questions relate to testing code in Chef libraries which is the main reason for these examples.

-My recommendation is to view the examples in order (01..07)
+My recommendation is to view the examples in order (01..07).

+Chef is a great DSL but knowledge of Ruby and the underlying framework are invaluable.

 Learning resource
 -----------------